 Does Drinking Milk With Honey Increase Sperm Count?

-Drinking Milk With Honey Increase Sperm Count
+Drinking Milk With Honey For Sperm Count

 If you’re grappling with low sperm count issues, know that you’re not the only one.
-Sperm counts of men in America and Europe, as well as Australia and New Zealand, have plummeted by over 50 percent in the past 40 years.1 Across geographies, there is a 59.3 percent dip in total sperm count and 52.4 percent fall in sperm concentration of men.2
+Sperm counts of men in America and Europe, as well as in Australia and New Zealand, have plummeted by over 50 percent in the past 40 years.1 Across geographies, there is a 59.3 percent dip in total sperm count and 52.4 percent fall in sperm concentration of men.2

 So what qualifies as “low sperm count”?
 To put things in perspective, a healthy sperm count clocks in at between 40 and 300 million per milliliter.
 Anything below 20 million is considered low, though men with this level may not always experience fertility issues if the motility and structure of the sperm are good.
 If your count is below 10 million, you may need to seek treatment.3 Alternative remedies and lifestyle changes can also go a long way in helping with your problem.
 But none is simpler than the milk and honey solution which is readily available and easy to consume.